-Hyper-V, formerly known as Microsoft Windows Server Virtualization, is a robust hypervisor system which allows Windows users to run multiple operating systems in their system.
-It can virtualize a substantial number of POSIX operating systems including Linux and BSD variants.
+Hyper-V, formerly known as Microsoft Windows Server Virtualization, is a robust hypervisor system that allows Windows users to run multiple operating systems in their system.
+It can virtualize a substantial number of POSIX operating systems, including Linux and BSD variants.

 Features of Hyper-V